a-n-rose/Python-Sound-Tool/README.md

 Note: for adjusting sound files, **apply only to copies of the originals**.
 Improvements need to be made to ensure files don't get overwritten except explicitly indicated.

+## Jupyter notebooks

 You can use some of the tools availabe here in my Jupyter notebooks.
-You can check them out here on <a href="https://mybinder.org/v2/gh/a-n-rose/Python-Sound-Tool/master">Binder</a>
+You can check them out here on <a href="https://mybinder.org/v2/gh/a-n-rose/Python-Sound-Tool/master">Binder</a>.
+As I do include some audio data, it may take a couple of minutes to load..

 # Installation